bluescarni/tanuki/doc/simple_interface.rst

    Is foo3_wrap constructible from an int? false

-But what if we wanted to provide an implementation of our interface for ``int``?
-We can do this with yet another (final) interface implementation.
+This is all fine and dandy, but what if we wanted to provide an implementation of our interface also for ``int``?
+We can do this with yet another (and final) interface implementation.
 First off, we begin with an **empty** interface implementation:

 .. literalinclude:: ../tutorial/simple_interface.cpp
    :language: c++
-   :lines: 68-70
+   :lines: 67-69

 This is an invalid implementation because it does not derive from ``Base``.
 Second, we add a constrained specialisation of the interface implementation